IgorKowalczyk/majo.exe/packages/database/README.md

 ## 📝 Description

 - `/prisma/schema.prisma` contains database schema.
 It's used by [Prisma](https://www.prisma.io/) to generate database client.
 - `/prisma/migrations` contains database migrations.
 They are used to update database.
+Do not edit them manually.
 - `/src/client.js` contains database client.
 It's used by Majo.exe to interact with database.
 It also includes edge client for Prisma Data Proxy.
+- `/src/redis.js` contains Redis client.
+It's used by Majo.exe to cache queries and data.
+It supports Redis and memory cache depending on configuration.
+It also includes functions to add, remove and get data from cache.

 > [!IMPORTANT]
 > Never share your `.env` file with anyone.
 It contains sensitive data like database credentials, tokens and secrets.
 Leakage of this data can cause serious security issues.